aramis-lab/clinicadl/docs/user_guide/data/bids.rst

 - a :py:class:`~clinicadl.io.bids.Bids`, which knows how to navigate a BIDS-like directory;
-- a :py:class:`~clinicadl.io.bids.BidsFileType`, which describes *which* files you want;
+- a :py:class:`~clinicadl.io.bids.BidsFileType`, which describes which files you want;
-- a :py:class:`~clinicadl.data.datasets.BidsDataset`, which ties the two together and turns the selected files into :py:class:`Samples <clinicadl.data.structures.Sample>`.
+- a :py:class:`~clinicadl.data.datasets.BidsDataset`, which ties the two together and loads the selected files into :py:class:`Samples <clinicadl.data.structures.Sample>`.

 Navigating a BIDS directory
 ---------------------------